 Parents will have an Emergency Transportation Permission Agreement Form inside their child’s enrollment packet giving KGE permission to have staff and teachers transport your child to an emergency relocation site if children were unsafe and couldn’t remain at the child care facility.
 Parents will need to understand that normal safety rules will be followed as much as possible, but the highest priority is to relocate to a safe location.

 We hold fire drills once a month in order to prepare for emergency evacuations.
 Children are escorted out either the main entrance or by alternative exit needed to evacuate safely.
-In case of a split group we meet in the far corner of the property by the EcoAvocado Trail or by the playground.
-The teacher takes the red emergency binder, epi-pen bag, first aid kit, the land-line phone or cellphone, and makes sure everyone is accounted for by taking attendance.
-We use the emergency red binder that is by the door for evacuation, since this also holds our emergency numbers.
+In case of a split group we meet in the far corner of the property by the EcoAvocado Trail Head, Eco Creek Trail Head, or by the playground.
+The educators will assess where the safest place to evacuate children.
+At the time of evacuation, an educator from each classroom will take their red emergency binder, emergency contact list binder, emergency medical bag with epi-pens and inhalers, first aid kit, the land-line phone or cellphone, and makes sure everyone is accounted for by taking attendance.
 In the event of a real fire or disaster, children will be taken to an off-site location or wherever instructed by Public Safety Personnel.
 Parents will be notified immediately or as soon as it is safe to do so.

 All educators and staff at KGE are trained in infant/child CPR and first aid.
 All accidents or injuries requiring more first aid such as a band-aid or ice pack will be reported on an Accident Report Form.
 Parents are required to read, sign, and return form to your child’s teacher.
 Minor scrapes will be cleaned with soap and water, bruises and bumps treated with ice.
 Immediate care for more serious injuries will be referred to our child care Health Consultant or Rescue 911 will be called to transport a seriously injured child.
 Parents or their emergency contacts (in the event the parents cannot be reached) will be notified.